 • Providing the parties with the opportunity to familiarize themselves with the case materials.

-• Consideration of applications of the parties with the adoption of an appropriate resolution and clarification of the terms and procedure for appeal.
+• Consideration of applications from the parties with the issuance of an appropriate resolution and clarification of the deadlines and procedure for appealing.

-• Declaration of the debtor on the wanted list.
+• Putting the debtor on the wanted list.

-• Notification of the head of the body of inquiry (senior bailiff) in case of revealing signs of a crime.
+• Notification of the head of the inquiry body (senior bailiff) if signs of a crime are identified.

-Work activities Federal Service Bailiffs are regulated by the charter of the service, civil, administrative, procedural codes, by-laws and decrees.
-And when collecting debts forcibly, the bailiffs must be guided by the charter and federal laws.
+Work activities Federal Service Bailiffs are regulated by the service charter, civil, administrative, procedural codes, by-laws and decrees.
+And when forced collection Debt bailiffs must be guided by the charter and federal laws.

-The scheme according to which, operate in the FSSP, for collection very simple:
+The scheme according to which act in the FSSP to collect very simple:

-1. After the FSSP receives court order, decision, writ of execution - for debt collection, and the plaintiff's statement on the acceptance of the document, the office prepares an order for the organization of the enforcement case and the responsible bailiff.
+1. After the FSSP receives court order, decision, writ of execution - for debt collection, and the plaintiff’s application for acceptance of the document, the office prepares an order for organizing the enforcement case and the responsible bailiff.
 The order is approved by the head of the district administration.
-The term for organizing production is three working days.
+The period for organizing production is three working days.

-2. The bailiff is obliged to notify the debtor of the debtor's proceedings, in writing, calling him either by phone or by mail at the place of residence.
-Also, the bailiff is obliged to provide a time limit for the voluntary performance of duties.
-But this does not prevent from simultaneously starting the search for the property, bank and salary accounts of the debtor.
+2. The bailiff is obliged to notify the debtor of the debtor's proceedings in writing, calling him either by telephone or by post at his place of residence.
+The bailiff is also obliged to provide a period for voluntary performance of duties.
+But this does not prevent one from simultaneously starting a search for the debtor’s property, bank and salary accounts.

-3. When establishing the assets belonging to the debtor, Federal Law No. 229 "On Enforcement Proceedings" allows seizing the identified property and even selling it without the consent of the debtor.
+3. When identifying assets belonging to the debtor, Federal Law No. 229 “On Enforcement Proceedings” allows you to seize the identified property and even sell it without the consent of the debtor.

-4. In accordance with the same law 229, to impose a ban on the debtor's travel abroad.
+4. In accordance with the same law 229, impose a ban on the debtor traveling abroad.

-5. If the sale of the property does not cover the debt, the bailiffs can turn to the employer with the requirement to withhold part of the wages in order to pay off the debt.
+5. If the sale of property does not cover the debt, the bailiffs may contact the employer to demand that part of the wages be withheld to pay off the debt.

-6. Monitor the legality of debt write-off and execution costs from the debtor and close the proceedings.
+6. Monitor the legality of writing off the debt and enforcement costs from the debtor and close the proceedings.

-If the debtor is hiding and hiding his property, then the bailiff declares him on the wanted list, and may involve the Ministry of Internal Affairs, the traffic police, and the tax office for this.
+If the debtor is hiding and hiding his property, the bailiff puts him on the wanted list, and can involve the Ministry of Internal Affairs, the State Traffic Inspectorate, and the tax office for this purpose.
 The search will be thorough, starting from the last place of residence and residence of relatives, ending with a search at work.
-FSSP employees have the right to be searched on weekdays from 6 a.m. to 10 p.m.
+FSSP employees have the right to search on weekdays from 6 a.m. to 10 p.m.
 (Article 35 of Law 229).
-Please note that Article 12 gives the bailiff the right to penetrate not only into non-residential premises, but also into an apartment without his consent and the debtor, to search for and establish the property of the debtor.
-If the debtor is absent, the bailiff is obliged to transfer the property for safekeeping - it is this point in Article 12 that most often stops the bailiffs.
+Please note that Article 12 gives the bailiff the right to enter not only non-residential premises, but also the apartment without his consent and the debtor, to search and identify the debtor’s property.
+If the debtor is absent, the bailiff is obliged to transfer the property for safekeeping - it is this clause in Article 12 that most often stops the bailiffs.

-The bailiffs have the right to seize any property that does not fall under the definition of “vital necessity”, “instrument of production / earning”.
-An apartment - if this is the only housing of the debtor, his family, and is in the ownership of the debtor, do not have the right to arrest, with the exception of: collection of mortgage debt.
-All seized property must be documented and signed by attesting witnesses.
+Bailiffs have the right to seize any property that does not fall under the definition of “vital necessity”, “instrument of production/earnings”.
+An apartment - if it is the only home of the debtor, his family, and is owned by the debtor, they have no right to seize, with the exception of: collection of mortgage debt.
+All seized property must be documented and signed by witnesses.

-If, within three years, the bailiffs could not collect the debt, or realized that there was nothing to recover from the debtor, the bailiffs close the enforcement case, notify the plaintiff about this by a letter about the impossibility of collecting the debt, and return the writ of execution to him.
+If within three years, the bailiffs were unable to collect the debt, or realized that there was nothing to collect from the debtor, the bailiffs close the enforcement case, notify the plaintiff of this in a letter about the impossibility of collecting the debt, and return the writ of execution to him.

-On this, it seems, everything would end, but since the promissory notes do not have a statute of limitations, the plaintiff has the right to judicial procedure extend the writ of execution and transfer it again for production to the bailiffs.
+It would seem that everything would end there, but since debt obligations do not have a statute of limitations, the plaintiff has the right to judicial procedure extend the writ of execution and transfer it again to the bailiffs for production.